Aerowinder/wallpaper-downloader/README.md

 # wallpaper-downloader
-Contains custom scripts to scrape wallpaper sites.
+Contains custom scripts to scrape wallpaper sites and a batch cropping script.